rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteaksWithMushroomsAndTarragonCreamSauce.rst

 Equipment
 ---------

 - 12" frying pan (use stainless or cast iron, not Teflon or other non-stick)
 - Grill (if this is unavailable use the alternate method utilizing the frying pan.)

 Ingredients
 -----------

--  4 steaks 8oz ea.
+- 4 steaks 8 ounces (225 g) ea.
 - 2 tablespoon extra virgin olive oil
 - 2 cloves garlic, minced
 - 1 medium shallot, finely chopped
 - 2 cups chanterelle mushrooms (you may substitute shiitake or crimini mushrooms) leave whole if possible.
 - Coarse salt (kosher or sea) and freshly ground black pepper
 - 1/4 cup dry sherry
 - 1/4 cup heavy cream
 - 1 teaspoon dijon mustard
 - 2 tablespoons finely chopped tarragon

 Directions
 ----------